This event took place on March 10, 2021.

 The Safer Occupancy Furniture Flammability Act drafted by the American Home Furnishings Alliance (AHFA) in 2017 has made its way into law in the form of the "COVID-19 Regulatory Relief and Work From Home Safety Act," part of the massive year-end omnibus spending bill signed by President Trump on December 27.

-Womble Bond Dickinson attorney Michael Sullivan will present on minimizing risk and exposure during a webinar series hosted by the AHFA.
+Womble Bond Dickinson attorney Michael Sullivan presented on minimizing risk and exposure during a webinar series hosted by the AHFA.

 The COVID-19 Regulatory Relief and Work from Home Safety Act gives the U.S. Consumer Product Safety Commission (CPSC) 180 days to adopt California's Technical Bulletin 117-2013 as a federal flammability standard for residential upholstered furniture.